deeprodge/AI-Mahaaraaj/README.md

 - Used EfficientNet-B2 for Transfer Learning
 - Manually Scraped 4739 Images of 12 different classes
 - Achieved an accuracy of 93.4%
+- Used LR scheduler
+- Used Data Augmention to synthesise new data

 ## Challenges I ran into